Student Code of Conduct

 - Disciplinary procedures for charges occurring on multiple campuses are coordinated by the Associate Vice President for Student Services and Enrollment Management.

 - Disciplinary procedures for minor and moderate instances of academic misconduct are administered by the appropriate Academic Dean.
 Major violations are addressed by the Dean of Students, ELI Director of Student Services, AVP for Workforce Development, or AVP for Student Services and Enrollment Management as appropriate.
-See the Code of Academic Integrity at (INSERT LINK).
+See the Code of Academic Integrity below.

 - Students will be charged with violations of the Code of Conduct when the apparent infractions are observed on College property or other locations where the College provides services or when the off-campus behavior negatively affects the teaching and learning environment.